Autumn jewels of the Taurus – SW Turkey

 Photo by Beatrice

 The end to its prosperity and existence was due to an earthquake that destroyed the aqueduct supplying drinking water.
-The exact date is not known but by 5th century AD the city was already deserted.
+The exact date is not known but by the 5th century AD the city was already deserted.

-It is a walled site that is overwhelmingly imposing due to the scale and the massive quality of its construction in dressed and carved stone.
-It required a determined walk up to the main site through oak woods over broken carved stone between trees over roots and up and up .
+It is a walled site that is overwhelmingly imposing due to the scale and the massive quality of it’s construction in dressed and carved stone.
+It required a determined walk up to the main site through oak woods over broken carved stone, between trees, over roots, and up and up.
 At the top, the main curtain wall rose above us constructed of massive stone blocks truly built by giants…

-The theatre dominates the hill and when seated there are views behind the stage across to the mountainside and then to the right, down the valley to the sea.
+The theatre dominates the hill, and when seated there are views behind the stage across to the mountainside and then, to the right, down the valley to the sea.

-October 26 Day 7 Akseki Road
+October 26, Day 7, Akseki Road

-Cyclamen cilicicum
+Cyclamen cilicium

-Crocus cancellous
+Crocus cancellatus

 Quercus cerris